-Upon receipt of a reportreceiving a complaint of alleged prohibited discrimination, harassment or bullying from the Title IX Coordinator, the Compliance Officer shall-immediately authorizes or undertakes an investigation.
-The investigation may be conducted by school personnel or a third party designated by the school division.
-The investigation shall be completed as soon as practicable, which should generally be not-later than 14 school days after receipt of the reportreferral of the complaint by to the Compliance Officer.
-Upon receiving the complaint, the Compliance Officer shall acknowledges receipt of the complaint, by giving written notice that the complaint has been received, to both the person complaining of discrimination the prohibited conduct and the person or persons allegedly responsible for the discrimination it.
-Also upon Upon receiving the complaint, the Compliance Officer shall also determines whether interim measures should be taken pending the outcome of the investigation.
-Such interim measures may include, but are not limited to, e.g., separating the alleged harasser and the person allegedly harassed.
-If the Compliance Officer determines that more than 14 school days will be required to investigate the complaint, the complainant and the person or persons allegedly responsible for the discrimination-prohibited conduct will be notified of the reason for the extended investigation and of the date by which the investigation will be concluded.
+Upon receiving a written, attributed (not anonymous) complaint of alleged discrimination, harassment, bullying, a hostile or abusive work environment or unethical conduct from the Title IX Coordinator, the Compliance Officer immediately authorizes or undertakes an investigation.
+The investigation may be conducted by school personnel or a third party designated by the Compliance Officer.
+The investigation shall be completed as soon as practicable, which generally should not be later than 14 school days after referral of the complaint to the Compliance Officer.
+Upon receiving the complaint, the Compliance Officer will acknowledge receipt of the complaint by giving written notice that the complaint has been received to both the person subjected to the alleged, prohibited conduct and the person(s) allegedly responsible for it.
+Upon receiving the complaint, the Compliance Officer also determines whether interim measures should be taken pending the outcome of the investigation.
+Such interim measures may include, but are not limited to, separating the person complaining of the prohibited conduct and the person or persons allegedly responsible for it.
+If the Compliance Officer determines that more than 14 school days will be required to investigate the complaint, the person allegedly discriminated against, harassed, bullied, or subjected to the hostile or abusive work environment or unethical conduct and the person(s) allegedly responsible for the prohibited conduct will be notified of the reason for the extended investigation and the date by which the investigation will be concluded.

-The investigation may consist of personal interviews with the complainant person allegedly discriminated against, harassed or bullied, the person or persons allegedly responsible for the discrimination prohibited conduct, and any others who may have knowledge of the alleged discrimination or the circumstances giving rise to the complaint.
-The investigation will consider witnesses and evidence from both the person allegedly discriminated against, harassed or bullied complainant-and the person or persons responsible for the alleged discrimination conduct.
-The investigation may also include the inspection of any documents or information deemed relevant by the investigator.
-The school division ACPS shall take necessary steps to protect the person allegedly discriminated against, harassed or bullied complainant and others pending the completion of the investigation.
+The investigation may consist of personal interviews with the person allegedly subjected to the conduct, the person(s) alleged to have engaged in the prohibited conduct or otherwise violated Policies GB or GBA/JFHA, and any others who may have knowledge of the circumstances giving rise to the complaint.
+The investigation will consider witnesses and evidence from both the person allegedly subjected to the conduct and the person(s) allegedly responsible for the prohibited conduct.
+The investigation may also consist of the inspection of any other documents or information deemed relevant by the investigator.
+ACPS shall take necessary steps to protect the person allegedly subjected to the conduct and others pending the completion of the investigation.

-In determining whether alleged conduct constitutes a violation of this policy, ACPS considers, at a minimum: (1) the surrounding circumstances; (2) the nature of the behavior; (3) past incidents or past or continuing patterns of behavior; (4) the relationship between the parties; (5) how often the conduct occurred; (6) the identity of the alleged perpetrator in relation to the alleged victim (i.e. whether the alleged perpetrator was in a position of power over the alleged victim); (7) the location of the alleged conduct; (8) the ages of the parties and (9) the context in which the alleged incident(s) occurred.
-Whether a particular action or incident constitutes a violation of this policyPolicies JB or JFHA/GBA requires a case by case determination based on all of the facts and circumstances revealed by a complete and thorough investigation.
+In determining whether alleged conduct constitutes a violation of this policy, ACPS considers, at a minimum: (1) the surrounding circumstances; (2) the nature of the behavior; (3) past incidents or past or continuing patterns of behavior; (4) the relationship between the parties; (5) how often the conduct occurred; (6) the identity of the alleged perpetrator in relation to the alleged victim (i.e., whether the alleged perpetrator was in a position of power over the alleged victim); (7) the location of the alleged harassment; (8) the ages of the parties; and (9) the context in which the alleged incident(s) occurred.
+Whether a particular action or incident constitutes a violation of this policy requires a case by case determination based on all of the facts and circumstances revealed after a complete investigation.

-3. Compliance Officer's Report
+C. Compliance Officer's Report

-The Compliance Officer shall-issues a written report to the Superintendent upon completion of the investigation.
-If the complaint involves the Superintendent, then the report shall beis sent to the School Board.
-The report shall includes a determination of whether the allegations are substantiated, whether this policyPolicies JB or GBA/JFHA was were violated and recommendations for corrective action, if any.
+The Compliance Officer issues a written report to the Superintendent upon completion of the investigation.
+If the complaint involves the Superintendent, then the report is sent to the School Board.
+The report includes a determination of whether the allegations are substantiated, whether Policy GB or GBA/JFHA were violated and recommendations for corrective action, if any.

-All employees shall must cooperate with any investigation of alleged discrimination, harassment or bullying conducted under this policy regulation or by an appropriate state or federal agency.
+All employees must cooperate with any investigation of alleged discrimination, harassment, bullying, unethical conduct or a hostile or abusive work environment conducted under this regulation or by an appropriate state or federal agency.

-C. Action by Superintendent
+D. Action by Superintendent or Designee